LPN Training & Financial Aid for Veterans and Military Service Members

 |Central Region||AR, IA, IL, KS, LA, MN, MO, ND, NE, OK, SD, TX, WI||VA Regional Office

 |Eastern Region||CT, DE, DC, IN, MA, MD, ME, MI, NH, NJ, NY, OH, PA, RI, VA||VA Regional Office

 Buffalo, NY 14240-4616

 |Western Region||AK, AZ, CA, CO, GU, HI, ID, MT, NM, NV, PI, UT, WA, WY, American Samoa||VA Regional Office

 |Southern Region||AL, DC, GA, FL, KY, MS, NC, PR, SC, TN, VA, VI, WV||VA Regional Office

 FAX (404) 929-3009

-Many years ago my educational ambitions began with the goal of accomplishing a Bachelor of Science in nursing.
-Yet, similar to many young individuals; family, military obligations, and funding prevented the successful accomplishment of these goals in a timely manner.
-However, lessons other than academic, such as perseverance and tenacity have prompted my continued educational advancement and is a foundation for motivating nursing students of the future.
-I have served with honor in the United States Army and I am a veteran of Desert Sheild/Desert Storm and of Operation Noble Eagle.
-Serving in both of these campaigns as a health care professional was (at times) difficult, but a proud duty.
-Determined faith and many lessons learned along the way has encouraged me to become a life-long learner, an honored veteran, and a nurse that embraces caring for others with integrity and professionalism.
+Many years ago, my educational ambitions began with the goal of accomplishing a Bachelor of Science in Nursing.
+Yet, similar to many young individuals, family, military obligations, and funding prevented the successful accomplishment of these goals in a timely manner.
+However, lessons other than academic, such as perseverance and tenacity, have prompted my continued educational advancement and are a foundation for motivating nursing students of the future.
+I have served with honor in the United States Army and I am a veteran of Desert Sheild/Desert Storm and Operation Noble Eagle.
+Serving in both of these campaigns as a healthcare professional was (at times) difficult, but a proud duty.
+Determined faith and many lessons learned along the way have encouraged me to become a lifelong learner, an honored veteran, and a nurse that embraces caring for others with integrity and professionalism.
 It is my hope that you will find this site useful and that it will encourage you to start and/or complete your own journey in nursing.